jhipster/generator-jhipster/CONTRIBUTING.md

 Fixing lint and prettier errors
 `npm run lint-fix`

+## DX using vscode

+`generator-jhipster` add a series of vscode configurations for a better developer experience.

+### Development Containers

+Container is built using java, node and npm recommended by `generator-jhipster`.
+Once up, you should have the stack maintainers recommends.

+### Execution shortcuts

+Shortcuts are provided to easily generate integration tests samples.
+ - go to `Execute and Debug`.
+ - select the sample's github workflow.
+ - run the shortcut.
+ - select the sample.
+ - sample is generated at `../jhipster-samples/` folder relative the `generator-jhipster` folder.

+ Some daily builds samples are available too.

+### Generators tests

+At test tab you can run and debug individual test.

 ## Running integration tests locally

 You can run the builds locally by following below commands